-- Reflect the MSG's decisions on the definition of BO, the details to be disclosed about the identity of the beneficial owners, and the data assurance process in the EITI's model BO template. - Ascertain the appropriateness of the model BO template. - Develop guidelines for reporting companies on identifying their beneficial owners and complete the reporting template. - Distribute the BO template to the companies included in the scope of the EITI Report, collect data, and follow up on any missing or incomplete submissions.
+- Reflect the MSG's decisions on the definition of BO, the details to be disclosed about the identity of the beneficial owners, and the data assurance process in the EITI's model BO template. - Ascertain the appropriateness of the model BO template. - Develop guidelines for reporting companies on how to identify their beneficial owners and complete the reporting template. - Distribute the BO template to the companies included in the scope of the EITI Report, collect data,